mokuda2/senioryearreflection/_posts/2023-04-04-A-Spark-of-Fire.md

 “I think it’d be cool to learn from someone who knows.”

 “Sounds like we need a second date.”
-I felt Jonah’s knee touch mine.

 “Yeah, I’m down,” I answered.
 “Do you have a fancy camera?”

 “I don’t, but the library has some.”
-He then asked, “As far as dating, what are you looking for in the long run?”
+He then asked, “As far as dating, what are you looking for?”

 “I want to be in a long-term relationship.
 My ex and I were in a relationship for only a couple months, but it was a good experience.
 I learned that I want something long-term, though more recently, I’ve been focusing more on trying to find friends.
 I’m a pretty skeptical person in general.
 I feel like it’s difficult to know someone enough to want to be in a relationship after only two or three dates, so I like to take my time.
 When I first started dating, it was nice getting to know people, but I usually met people only once.
 Even if we left on good terms, we’d just follow each other on social media and that’d be it.
 I want to find people who’ll still want to be friends, even if a relationship doesn’t work out.
 What about you?”

 “I see myself getting married to a man and settling down and having a family.
 I tried dating a girl, and that didn’t go well.
 I felt really bad because I was basically using her as an experiment.
 I ghosted her after some time, and looking in retrospect, I see that I did the same thing that my ex did to me.
 Oops.
 But after a couple weeks, we saw each other, and we talked about it.
 She and I are on good terms now.
 But I definitely don’t want to live life by myself.”

 “Me neither.
-It’s sad that we have to keep things hidden and secret when it comes our dating lives.”
+It’s sad that we have to keep things hidden and secret at BYU when it comes to our dating lives.”

 We talked some more.

 “What are your thoughts about the Church?”
 Jonah asked.

 “I still value the gospel,” I answered.
 “It’s been a huge influence in my life growing up.
-I don’t think it’s a black-and-white thing where I can choose either the gospel or my sexual orientation and leave the other behind.
+I don’t think it’s a black-and-white thing where I can choose either the gospel or my orientation and leave the other behind.
 I think the gospel is something that should be for everyone.
 I’ve found a group of friends at an institute class for LGBTQ members and allies, and it opened my eyes to see that there are others who value both.
 I still have lots of questions, and there have been times when people in the Church have said or done things that are wrong and hurtful to the LGBTQ community.
 But the principles of the gospel and my relationship with God are what matter to me most.
 What about your thoughts on the Church?”

 “I feel the same way.
 It’s important to me, and my mission changed me, but I also have questions like you.”
-He told me about his ex.
-“I had just gotten off the mission and jumped into dating.
-Things seemed to line up well with him.
-He also goes to BYU, and he grew up in a town close to where I live, so I thought that things would work out.
-Last summer, he went abroad, and communication was pretty difficult.
-He texted me maybe like once a day, and sometimes he wouldn’t text me at all.
-So after some time, I decided to call it off, and we broke up.
-It was pretty difficult for me since he was mostly my social life, but lately, I’ve been able to make friends at my work.”

-“That’s tough.
-Have you told your family about your relationship?”
+He told me about how he had met his ex and how they broke up.

+“Have you come out to your family?”

-“I came out to my mom, and she handled it well, though I never mentioned about my relationship to my parents.
+“They know, though I never mentioned my relationship to my parents.
 I think I’m most worried about my mom being concerned.
 I know it’s my life, and I can make my own decisions, but it’s still hard to let down family.
 Have you come out to your family?”

-“I have.
-The way I came out was writing a blog about the past school year.
-I got pretty different reactions from my family.
-I feel like my sister and sister-in-law are most supportive.
-I also feel that my brother-in-law is supportive as well.
-My brother told me he’s not supportive of my decision to date guys, but I think he’s more on the fence about things and just needs some time to understand.
-I think my parents have the most difficult time with it, especially my dad.
-Growing up, I had a hard time trusting my parents with life concerns.
-They helped me with my physical and financial needs, but I definitely feel a gap in the emotional aspect.
-I think part of the reason why I had a hard time opening up to them was because I was scared what they’d think if they found out I was gay, and I grew up trying to live in self-denial, thinking that if I didn’t acknowledge these feelings that they’d go away somehow.
+I told him about each of my family members.
+"I think part of the reason why I had a hard time opening up to my parents growing up was because I was scared what they’d think if they found out I was gay, and I grew up trying to live in self-denial, thinking that if I didn’t acknowledge these feelings that they’d go away somehow.
 Now that I know their reaction and was sort of right about how things would turn out, it’s been really difficult for me to want any sort of emotional connection with them.”

 “Dang, I’m sorry.
-I struggled a lot with internalized homophobia too.
-It’s not easy.”
+It's hard when close ones aren't accepting.”

 There was a slight pause.
-“So… when are we going on our second date?”
+“So... when are we going on our second date?”
 I asked.

-Jonah giggled flirtatiously and rubbed his knee against mine again.
+Jonah giggled flirtatiously and rubbed his knee against mine.
 “What does your schedule look like next week?”

-“I could do next Monday, Thursday, or Friday evening.”

-“How about Monday?”

-“Sure.”
-I blocked Monday evening in my calendar.
+We planned to meet the following Monday.

-“I’ll make sure to check out a camera at the library.
-I’m trying to think of a place where there are good things to take pictures of.”
+“I’ll make sure to check out a camera at the library," he said.
+"I’m trying to think of a place where there are good things to take pictures of.”

 “The LSB has those life-size animals,” I suggested.

 “That’s actually a great idea!
 Let’s go there.”

-We then walked back to my car.
-“It’s so cold,” Jonah said as he shivered.
-He bumped his arm against mine, which I thought was an accident.
+As Jonah and I walked back to my car, he kept bumping his arm against mine, which I thought was an accident.
 He did it again, and I sorta liked it, so I did it back.
 We stood close to each other for warmth.

 I drove him back to his home.
-“Thank you for Kneaders and playing the piano for me,” he said.
+“Thank you for the food and playing the piano for me,” he said.

 “Of course!”
 I responded.
 “Thank you for spending time with me.”